 I was consumed by survival - caretaking for my family, struggling to stay afloat, and pushing past my limits at work.

-I attracted partners who lacked emotional depth; distant, disloyal, and under-functioning - and I poured my energy into trying to fix them.
+I attracted partners who lacked emotional and intellectual depth; distant, unfaithful, and under-functioning - and I poured my energy into trying to fix them.

-I had few to rely on, surrounding myself with people and places that mirrored my past, and I did not know how to ask for help.
+I had few to rely on, surrounding myself with people that mirrored my past, and I didn't know how to ask for help.

-Exhaustion and resentment were my baseline, hidden behind a smile, and driven by the need to belong.
+Internal exhaustion and resentment, hidden behind a smile, and driven by the need to belong.

 I numbed myself and abandoned my own health and needs.